Project Introduction

 =FORECAST.ETS(E30,$F$3:$F$29,$E$3:$E$29)

-Summary/Conclusions: From 1997 - 2007, we saw an increase of about 1 trillion in publicly held debt.
+Summary/Conclusions: From 1997-2007, there was an increase of about 1 trillion in publicly held debt.
 From 2008-2019, debt increased from 6 trillion to 17 trillion.
 From 2020-2022, debt increased 21.5 trillion to 25 trillion.
 From 2023-2027, the publicly held debt is forecasted to reach 33 trillion.
-In conclusion, publicly held debt is projected to increase at a steady-rate over the next 5 years.
+Publicly held debt is projected to increase at a steady rate over the next 5 years.

 Future Exploration